How to get into the bookstore

 Parker’s story begins in 1152, when Aoife is a child watching her father struggle to maintain his kingdom.
 She travels for several years with her father and mother in search of the King of England who might be able to provide support for Leinster.
 The plan fails, and Dermot MacMurrough plots another strategy, offering Aoife in marriage to Richard de Clare, Earl of Pembroke.
 In return, de Clare would lead the Norman invasion to fend off feuding usurpers of Leinster.
 Aoife MacMurrough marries Richard de Clare, also known as Strongbow, in 1170.
 The union assures the sovereignty of Leinster and leads to greater stabilization of peace.
 The story ends in 1187, the year before Aoife, princess of Leinster and countess of Pembroke, died.

-An extract from one of the recent reviews for The Whippoorwill Sang
+One of the recent reviews for Exit Velocity

 *Judy Penz Sheluk, Buy: http://www.amazon.com/Judy-Penz-Sheluk/e/B00O74NX04